 Tracking Recipes & Food SEO Results in the SERPeratorApril 24, 2020

-1. Start by logging into your MobileMoxie account, and click on the top tab on the left that says SERPerator, and then click below to see the Live Testing view (If you don’t have a MobileMoxie account yet, you can register for a 7 day free trial here).
+1. Start by logging into your MobileMoxie account, and click on the top tab on the left that says SERPerator, and then click below to see the Live Testing view (If you don’t have a MobileMoxie account yet, you can register for a 7-day free trial here).

 2. Next, add the address that you want to test from.
-This can be a full address, down to a specific street address, or it can just be a city or post code/zip code.
+This can be a full address, down to a specific street address, or it can just be a city or postcode/zip code.
 If you leave the postcode and street address blank, we will just measure from the geographic center of the city.
 The main thing that changes from one location to another in a food query is the presence or absence of a Map Pack.
-Map Packs take up a lot of space in a search result, and push other things like recipes down.
-They may even convince someone that they should go out to get a certain dish, rather than try to cook it, so being somewhat intentional in the location that your are testing, or testing in multiple locations – metro and rural for instance, may benefit your research.
+Map Packs take up a lot of space in a search result and push other things like recipes down.
+They may even convince someone that they should go out to get a certain dish, rather than try to cook it, so being somewhat intentional in the location that you are testing, or testing in multiple locations – metro and rural for instance, may benefit your research.

-If you don’t have a specific address or post code that you want to check, you can just choose the city name, and we will use the geographic center of the city for the test.
+If you don’t have a specific address or postcode that you want to check, you can just choose the city name, and we will use the geographic center of the city for the test.
 Don’t forget, the SERPerator works for testing in most countries in the world, so if you are doing business in different countries, it might be a good idea to set up multiple tests for each country or major location.

 3. Add in the query that you want to test.
-Remember, search results, including recipes and food Knowledge Graph can change based on the language setting of the searcher, so just select the language that corresponds to the most-likely phone language of your users, and you are done.
+Remember, search results, including recipes and food Knowledge Graph, can change based on the language setting of the searcher, so just select the language that corresponds to the most-likely phone language of your users, and you are done.
 (The only search engine available in the tools right now is Google, so leave that as it is.)